The Nation Chronicles Fan Fiction: Zero

 Kohlson nodded and smiled.
 “And I’d rather look at Miss January than a dead guy with big stitches across his belly and over his chest, sewing him back up again.
 That is some ugly shit.”

 Johns laughed.
 “But you look anyway… Human nature.
 Why do you think people slow down and look at accidents?”

 “Well, that too, but it is that fascination with death we have.
 Look,” He pointed at the monitor.
 Do you think Clayton Hunter knew he’d be laying on a steel slab this afternoon, dick hanging out, with Doctor Christmas shoving his guts back in and stitching him up with his nursey assisting?”
 They both laughed and turned away.

 A scream cut off the conversation and both men turned quickly back to the monitor.

 Clayton Hunter was sitting up on the steel table: Arms drooping at his side; mouth yawning.
-Doctor Adams had backed away until he had met the wall behind him.
+Doctor Christmas had backed away until he had met the wall behind him.
 Nurse Berty was nowhere to be seen.

-“Get a camera on the floor… Maybe she fainted,” Kohlson yelled.
+“What the fuck… What the fuck.
+Get a camera on the floor… Maybe she fainted,” Kohlson said.